cfw-guide/ios.cfw.guide/docs/en_US/include/using-sileo.md

 1. Tap "Remove"
     - A bar labeled "Queued" should appear at the bottom of your screen
 1. Tap on the bar and press "Confirm"
-    - It may take some time for the tweak to install
+    - It may take some time for the tweak to uninstall
 1. After it's finished, tap "<router-link to="/faq/#what-is-respringing">Respring</router-link>"
-    - The device should appear to reboot after this
     - Sometimes, the button might not say to respring, but you can tap the button anyway

 After respringing, the tweak should now be uninstalled.